Keysight/jpl-sphinx/docs/custom/examples/send-notification-to-slack.rst

     }

 Additionally, a separate finalization step is often used to make the pipeline more simple.
-Here is an example of a usable *TeamFinalizeJob.groovy*:
+Here is an example of a usable step, located in a separate file:
+.. where is this file?

 .. code-block:: groovy
+    :caption: TeamFinalizeJob.groovy
     def call(Map config=[:])
     {
         SendCommitMessageToSlackViaJava(config)